 The spokes used for options are black Sapim Cx-ray for the front wheel 2.0mm(0.9/2.2)mm/2.0mm and Sapim Cx-Force spokes 2.2mm/(1.3mm/2.2mm/2.0mm) with black alloy SILS (self locking) nipples.
 The Cx-force spokes have a thicker elbow than most spokes (triple butted) this means longer spoke life.
 Combined with the offset drilled rear rim the weight limit for these wheels is ~100kg (this is not strict however and is likely to be conservative).

-The hubs used are Miche Primato or Shimano Dura Ace.
-The Miche hubs have steel axles and big bearings they are very reliable hubs.
+The hubs used are Miche Primato.
+The Miche hubs have steel axles and big bearings so they are very reliable hubs.
 Freehubs are easily swapped between Campagnolo and Shimano.
 Freehub bodies are cheap and available from The Cycle Clinic (if fact all hub spares are).
 Freehubs are 9/10/11 speed compatible (shimano freehubs will take a 8 speed cassette).
 Dont be fooled by the price of the Miche hubs there are few hubs on the market that are more reliable.
 Rear hub bearings typically last 8000 to 10000 miles of mixed weather U.K use.
 Then change them for more miles of happy riding.
-I have never worn out a set of front hub bearings yet.
+All spares are available through The Cycle Clinic and I mean all spares down to the ratchet ring.

 Simply a reliable wheelset for all weathers and combined with IRC tubeless tyres in four versions it maybe the only wheelset you need.